LambdaHack/LambdaHack/README.md

     cabal install -fstd

-and run the bot, for example, in the following way
+and run the bot, for instance storing the output in a log

     DumbBot 42 20000000 | LambdaHack > /tmp/log

-You may wish to tweak the game configuration file to let the bot play longer, e.g., by making the dungeon much deeper, as in the supplied config.bot.
+You may wish to tweak the game configuration file for the bot, e.g., by helping it play longer, as in the supplied config.bot.

 Further information
 -------------------

-For more information, visit the [wiki] [6] and see the files PLAYING.md, CREDITS and LICENSE.
+For more information, visit the [wiki] [4] and see the files PLAYING.md, CREDITS and LICENSE.

 Have fun!